Professors: Krentz, Neumann, Toumazou

 Students may enroll for one advanced Greek and one advanced Latin course at the 200-level if they have not taken a course above 201 in the language before.

 Candidates for departmental honors may be admitted to the honors program provided they have attained an overall grade point average of at least 3.2, an average of 3.5 or higher in the major, and the unanimous endorsement of the department’s faculty.
 In addition to the regular course requirements for the major, candidates for honors must complete and successfully defend a senior thesis.
 A student who receives an A- or better on the thesis and maintains the above grade point averages throughout the senior year will receive the department’s recommendation for graduation with honors.

 Classical Civilization Courses

-Classics Semester Abroad
+Classics Semester Abroad - SPRING 2015

-Four course-credit program studying the art, archaeology, history, and literature of classical antiquity.
+Four-course-credit, biennial program studying the art, archaeology, history, and literature of classical antiquity.
 Conducted on location in Greece, Italy and Turkey.
 At the discretion of the director, sites in other countries may be included.
 Open to all sophomores, juniors, and seniors; limited to sixteen participants.

 Advanced Course Information

 We offer at least one course in advanced Greek each semester.
 In recent years, we have offered courses in Euripides, Hellenistic Poetry, the New Testament, Plato, Rhetoric, and Sophocles.
 Students may enroll in advanced Greek courses at the 200-level for only their first semester of Greek beyond GRE 201.
-Individual instructors will determine how the course requirements will differ for 200- and 300-level students.
+Individual instructors determine how the course requirements will differ for 200- and 300-level students.

 Advanced Course Information